Below is an article on Athlete Poaching and coaching etiquette.

 This is rarely done well, if at all.
 I understand how confronting and difficult it can be for athletes or parents to raise such a topic with a coach.
 It is often not the news that a coach wants to hear.
-However, as a coach, Above all I much prefer people to be upfront with such things.
+However, as a coach, I much prefer people to be upfront with such things.
 Therefore I really respect the openness and honesty it requires.

 A coach’s reaction to such a discussion demonstrates a lot about their character.
 However, a poor coach reaction probably indicates that the athlete/parents are doing the right thing looking elsewhere for coaching.

 5. It is incumbent on the new coach to ensure that the current coach is informed of the potential athlete transfer before entering into a relationship with the athlete.